nbhankes/react-drag-drop-object/README.md

+### You can view this project on repl.it at: [Drag & Drop Practice](https://repl.it/@nbhankes1/React-Drag-and-Drop-Example#src/components/Drag.jsx)

 This project is modiied from Chris Doddy's [react-drag-drop-demo](https://github.com/ChrisDobby/react-drag-drop-demo) & his [written tutorial](https://www.pluralsight.com/guides/drag-and-drop-react-components)

 I've added functionality to drag and drop an object.
 Since the the dataTransfer object only accepts strings, the objects must first be changed to strings and then converted back to object after the transfer occurs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).